stop1one/GANG-VQA/README.md

 # GANG: Guided Attention Network in Graphs for VQA

 ## Abstract
-*Combining scene graph generation with visual question answering has been actively studied and is developing recently.
+*Combining scene graph generation with visual question answering has been actively studied and developed recently.
 There is a problem that the need for exploring many parts of scene graph reasoning limits more flexible reasoning.
 In this paper, we propose an approach to leverage a specific object in the question that corresponds image objects.
 We utilize this procedure by guiding attention and combining attention prior with attention score.
 And we propose a model that conducts this process, Guided Attention Network in Graphs (GANG).
-We show that this approach outperforms the baseline model (GraphVQA) and the performance of GANG is boosted by GAT-like encoding.*
+We show that our approach outperforms the baseline model (GraphVQA) and the performance of GANG is boosted by GAT-like encoding.*

 ## Direct Guiding Answering (DGA)
 <p align="center">